caliguIa/timber.nvim/README.md

 - More mature plugin: support more languages and has fallback heuristic for non-supported languages.
 - Has more features: prompt users to choose expressions to print, print in insert mode
-- Does not use Treesitter to power log
+- Logging mechanism does not use Treesitter as much as timber.nvim

 </details>